|Address:||186 Dysart Road|

 |Tours:||Part of the QR Code Tour|

 The building is named after Robert Machray, who was the first Chancellor of the University of Manitoba and the Archbishop for Rupertsland.
-Machray believed strongly that region and education were equal partners and he was responsible for pressuring the provincial government to include natural sciences as part of the curriculum.
+Machray believed strongly that religion and education were equal partners.
+He was responsible for pressuring the provincial government to include natural sciences as part of the curriculum.